babylonhealth/orbit-mvi/README.md

 1. Implement the
    [ContainerHost](orbit-2-core/src/main/java/com/babylon/orbit2/ContainerHost.kt)
    interface
-1. Override the `container` field and use the `Container.create` factory function to build an Orbit [Container](orbit-2-core/src/main/java/com/babylon/orbit2/Container.kt) in your
+1. Override the `container` field and use the `ViewModel.container` factory function to build an Orbit [Container](orbit-2-core/src/main/java/com/babylon/orbit2/Container.kt) in your